Diodes Incorporated (NASDAQ:DIOD) CEO Keh Shew Lu Sells 4,200 Shares

 - On Friday, March 19th, Keh Shew Lu sold 40,000 shares of Diodes stock.
 The stock was sold at an average price of $87.15, for a total value of $3,486,000.00.

-Several large investors have recently bought and sold shares of DIOD.
-Jackson Grant Investment Advisers Inc. acquired a new position in shares of Diodes during the 4th quarter worth approximately $26,000.
-Eaton Vance Management acquired a new position in shares of Diodes during the 1st quarter worth approximately $30,000.
-Panagora Asset Management Inc. acquired a new position in shares of Diodes during the 4th quarter worth approximately $44,000.
-Captrust Financial Advisors increased its position in shares of Diodes by 874.1% during the 1st quarter.
-Captrust Financial Advisors now owns 828 shares of the semiconductor company’s stock worth $66,000 after purchasing an additional 743 shares during the last quarter.
-Finally, Vantage Consulting Group Inc acquired a new position in shares of Diodes during the 4th quarter worth approximately $69,000.
-92.81% of the stock is currently owned by hedge funds and other institutional investors.
+Several research analysts have issued reports on DIOD shares.
+Loop Capital upped their price objective on Diodes from $77.00 to $94.00 and gave the stock a “buy” rating in a report on Thursday, February 18th.
+Zacks Investment Research raised Diodes from a “hold” rating to a “buy” rating and set a $84.00 price objective on the stock in a report on Monday, May 10th.
+Westpark Capital started coverage on Diodes in a report on Tuesday, May 25th.
+They set a “buy” rating on the stock.
+Wells Fargo & Company upped their price objective on Diodes from $80.00 to $85.00 and gave the stock an “equal weight” rating in a report on Wednesday, March 24th.
+Finally, Cowen upped their price objective on Diodes from $95.00 to $100.00 and gave the stock an “outperform” rating in a report on Friday, May 7th.
+One research analyst has rated the stock with a hold rating and five have given a buy rating to the company.
+The company currently has an average rating of “Buy” and an average price target of $92.80.

-A number of equities research analysts have recently commented on DIOD shares.
-Truist raised their price target on Diodes from $86.00 to $101.00 in a research report on Wednesday, February 17th.
-Loop Capital raised their price target on Diodes from $77.00 to $94.00 and gave the stock a “buy” rating in a research report on Thursday, February 18th.
-Wells Fargo & Company lifted their target price on Diodes from $80.00 to $85.00 and gave the company an “equal weight” rating in a research report on Wednesday, March 24th.
-Cowen lifted their target price on Diodes from $95.00 to $100.00 and gave the company an “outperform” rating in a research report on Friday, May 7th.
-Finally, Westpark Capital initiated coverage on Diodes in a research report on Tuesday, May 25th.
-They issued a “buy” rating on the stock.
-One analyst has rated the stock with a hold rating and five have issued a buy rating to the company.
-The company has a consensus rating of “Buy” and an average price target of $92.80.
+Institutional investors have recently modified their holdings of the stock.
+Oak Ridge Investments LLC acquired a new stake in Diodes during the 1st quarter worth $66,319,000.
+Swiss National Bank raised its stake in Diodes by 1.5% during the 1st quarter.
+Swiss National Bank now owns 101,100 shares of the semiconductor company’s stock worth $8,072,000 after buying an additional 1,500 shares during the period.
+Mercer Global Advisors Inc. ADV raised its stake in Diodes by 18.8% during the 4th quarter.
+Mercer Global Advisors Inc. ADV now owns 18,436 shares of the semiconductor company’s stock worth $1,300,000 after buying an additional 2,924 shares during the period.
+Jackson Grant Investment Advisers Inc. acquired a new stake in Diodes during the 4th quarter worth $26,000.
+Finally, Lisanti Capital Growth LLC acquired a new stake in Diodes during the 1st quarter worth $11,353,000.
+92.81% of the stock is currently owned by institutional investors and hedge funds.

 Diodes Incorporated designs, manufactures, and supplies application-specific standard products in the discrete, logic, and analog and mixed-signal semiconductor markets worldwide.
 It primarily focuses on low pin count semiconductor devices with one or more active and/or passive components.
 The company offers discrete semiconductor products, such as MOSFET, TVS, and performance Schottky rectifiers; GPP bridges and retifiers performance Schottky diodes; Zener and performance Zener diodes, including tight tolerance and low operating current type; standard, fast, super-fast, and ultra-fast recovery rectifiers; bridge rectifiers; switching diodes; small signal bipolar and prebiased transistors; other MOSFETs; thyristor surge protection devices; and transient voltage suppressors.